 Dance for Joy is a safe, loving environment for anyone who wants to dance.
-I believe dance class should be fun, challenging, and a place to express oneself through movement.
-I also teach students to be grateful for the healthy, working bodies God gave us and we often take time to show Him thanks by dancing for Him.
+We believe dance class should be fun, challenging, and a place to express oneself through movement.
+We also teach students to be grateful for the healthy, working bodies God gave us and we often take time to show Him thanks by dancing for Him.

-Lower school: The 2 year old program is a 6 week session with a showcase on the last day of class.
-The 3 year old - 1st grade program is during the school year and consist of 2 semesters - 12 weeks in the fall and 12 weeks in the spring.
-There is a recital at the end of each semester.
+Lower school: The 3 year old - 1st grade program is during the school year and consist of 2 sessions - 14 weeks in the fall and 14 weeks in the spring.
+The 2 year old program is also 2 sessions - 12 weeks in the fall and 12 weeks in the spring.
+There is a recital at the end of each session.

 Upper school: 2nd-12th grade, is a school year-long commitment with a recital in May.